“Where flowers bloom so does hope.” —Lady Bird Johnson

 Flowers do not force their way with great strife.
 Flowers open to perfection slowly in the sun. —White Eagle

-In the dooryard fronting an old farmhouse near the white-wash’d palings, stands the lilac-bush tall-growing with heart-shaped leaves of rich green, with many a pointed blossom rising delicate, with the perfume strong I love, with every leaf a miracle—and from this bush in the dooryard, with delicate-color’d blossoms and heart-shaped leaves of rich green, a sprig with its flower I break. —Walt Whitman, Leaves of Grass, 1865
+In the dooryard fronting an old farmhouse near the white-wash’d palings, Stands the lilac-bush tall-growing with heart-shaped leaves of rich green, With many a pointed blossom rising delicate, with the perfume strong I love, With every leaf a miracle—and from this bush in the dooryard, With delicate-color’d blossoms and heart-shaped leaves of rich green, A sprig with its flower I break. —Walt Whitman, Leaves of Grass, 1865

 Give me odorous at sunrise a garden of beautiful flowers where I can walk undisturbed. —Walt Whitman